ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 This architecture documentation explains how the security is currently integrated into the Ostro OS.
-Especially covered are the places where the security model differs from baseline Linux security that can be expected from any mainstream desktop Linux distribution.
+Especially covered are the places where the security model differs from baseline Linux security expected from any mainstream desktop Linux distribution.
-Where necessary for the understandig of the architecture, future work and enhancements are described, but in such a way that it is possible to determine what the current Ostro OS already provides.
+Where necessary for the understanding of the architecture, future work and enhancements are described, but in such a way that it is possible to determine what the current Ostro OS already provides.